May 17, 2023Review Post

 18. Cut two equal pieces to form side windows; tape.
 The side windows also give support to the windshield.

-19. Cut out steering wheel, four fenders and four circles for the wheels.
+19. Cut out the steering wheel, four fenders, and four circles for the wheels.

 20. Cut out six small circles of equal size (approximately 3 inches in diameter) for headlights and taillights.

 21. To make shoulder straps for wearing the car, measure your driver standing inside the car.
 Cut two strips of 2.5-inch wide sturdy fabric to the correct length.
 Hot glue the ends securely, inside the car.